 Budget cuts, resignations/retirements,COVID and unstable class sizes are just some of things educators face these days.
 Adapting to necessary changes is a challenge for administrators, principals and teachers.
-Garrison Wynn (the son of a 35 year veteran schoolteacher and a product of the public school system) has more than two decades of experience helping agencies weather ground-shaking transitions.
+Garrison Wynn (the son of a 35 year veteran schoolteacher and a product of the public school system) has more than two decades of experience helping weather ground-shaking transitions in education.
 He brings a research-driven, results-oriented approach to strategies for change management.

 Accepting the necessity of change is a critical ingredient of any transition.
 All members of an organization must understand that all institutions must adapt and change before any progress can be made implementing new strategies.

 But even in the best circumstances, our natural reaction to change is resistance.
 Wynn finds there's no better way to minimize resistance to change than to ensure everyone gets involved, from those responsible for implementing a change to those affected by it.
 When people feel they are valued participants in planning and implementing a new course of action, they are more likely to follow it through.